 - Hens and chicks is another common name for echeveria since they can grow in bunches.

-- Based on the type of echeverias you grow, they can produce beautiful pink, yellow or red little flowers in the shapes of bells.
+- The echeveria flower is beautiful to behold.
+They can produce blooms in beautiful pink, yellow or red little flowers in the shapes of bells.

 These are just some of the varieties of echeveria available.
 Most can grow very large.
 I usually get mine in smaller sizes, since those cost less and I enjoy seeing my plants grow.